-A PSA test measures the level in the blood of
+A PSA test, introduced in 1986, measures the level in the blood of

 prostate specific antigen, an enzyme produced by the prostate gland.
 It is